 The 2016 Municipal Securities Rulemaking Board (MSRB) rule requiring broker-dealers to disclose markups on municipal bond transactions becomes effective May 14.
-In this blog post, we provide a Q&A about the rule and its importance.
+In this piece, we provide a Q&A about the rule and its importance.

-For more detail on how markups work and why they matter for investor returns, see our blog post Watching Every Dollar – Understanding Markups in Muni Trading.
+For more detail on how markups work and why they matter for investor returns, see Watching Every Dollar – Understanding Markups in Muni Trading.

 Q: What are the new requirements for broker-dealers?